momentohq/public-dev-docs/docs/develop/integrations/redis-client-compatibility.md

 }
 ```

-For more in-depth information, with example code, please see [Momento StackExchange compatibility client](https://github.com/momentohq/momento-go-redis-client) on GitHub.
+For more in-depth information, with example code, please see [Go-redis compatibility client](https://github.com/momentohq/momento-go-redis-client) on GitHub.

 </TabItem>
 </Tabs>